How to conduct an employee performance appraisal

 - Seek reassurance and appreciation

-Staff appraisal preparation
+Staff performance appraisal preparation

-In order to make the appraisal session worthwhile, it's essential to prepare by reviewing past information and jotting down some notes.
+In order to make the performance appraisal session worthwhile, it's essential to prepare by reviewing past information and jotting down some notes.
 If you need to, review the employee’s job description and the objectives set in their last review, then think about their recent work and whether it has met these expectations.
 Also identify areas where they have excelled and gone above and beyond expectations, as well as areas for improvement.

 To give you an insight into how your employee might slant the conversation in the meeting itself, it's useful to ask for some initial thoughts via an open-ended pre-appraisal form.
 Such self-assessment also gives staff the time to think honestly and accurately review their own performance.